 The Tesla Model X is a battery electric vehicle, or BEV.
 This means that it runs exclusively on electricity, which is provided by a high voltage lithium ion battery.
 It has zero tailpipe emissions.

-There is no way to avoid calendar aging, but there are things that can cause a battery to degrade faster than expected.
+All lithium ion batteries slowly lose power and capacity with age because of a thing called battery degradation.
 There are a number of things EV owners can do to slow the process but it is a longer discussion that we have covered in a research article on battery degradation.

-The battery size, or battery capacity, is measured in kWh.
 The trim of the Model X determines its battery size: a 60D has a 60 kWh battery, a 90D has a 90 kWh battery, and so forth.
 Later year models, "named" trims all have 100 kWh batteries (such as Long Range, Long Range Plus, and Performance).
-The average EV battery hovers around 70 kWh so most Model X's have batteries that would be considered large.
-Given their size and performance, the extra energy is needed.

 Curious how long EV batteries last?
 Read more here!